CloudQuery News

 Find the Cloud Waste Contest

-We've loaded AWS infrastructure data into a public S3 bucket.
-Sync it with CloudQuery into your own destination, run SQL queries, and hunt down wasteful resources.
+We've loaded a bunch of AWS infrastructure data into a public Postgres database.
+Your job?
+Sync it with CloudQuery, run some SQL, and hunt down wasteful resources.

 The Challenges #